karilaa-dev/dev260_fall_2025/final_project/README.md

 **Your Answer:**

+The most effort for me went into planning and implementing the initial code structure.

 **How you solved it:**
 _Explain your solution approach and what helped you figure it out - research, consulting documentation, debugging with breakpoints, testing with simple examples, refactoring your design, etc._

 **Your Answer:**

+Dotnet documentation, google search (to be fair, AI overview usualy had the answer I needed)

 **Most confusing concept:**
 _What was hardest to understand about data structures, algorithm complexity, key comparers, normalization, or organizing your code architecture?_

 **Your Answer:**

+Orginizing code was definetly the hardest, because it impacts how easy and straighforward was writing the rest of the code.

 ## Code Quality